Mohamed-Galdi/MarkDownDocs/Inertia.js/inertia.md

 - **Old form input data** will remain intact when the user is redirected back to the form page.
 - There’s no need to manually repopulate the input fields.

+💡 **Note**: Inertia automatically includes the **CSRF** token with all requests.
+Additionally, when it detects file uploads, it converts the request data to **FormData** behind the scenes.
+This means there’s no need to manually set the `multipart/form-data` header when handling file uploads.

 # 11. Sharing Data

 The most common way to share data in Laravel is through the `HandleInertiaRequests` middleware.
 This ensures that data is available across all Inertia responses without manually passing it to each page.